AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Hypothesis testing to compare agent performance

+One can show that this is equivalent to choosing $B_{N,k}$ such that We will see in Theorem~\ref{th:multi_FWE} that this allows us to have control on the type I error of the test.

-\subsection{Multiple hypothesis testing}
+\subsubsection{Multiple hypothesis testing}

-Multiple comparisons arise when a statistical analysis involves multiple simultaneous statistical tests \cite[Chapter 9]{lehmann2005testing}.
-One possible error measurement in such a test is the family-wise error.
-The idea is that the confidence level for rejection probability of a true hypothesis (type I error) generally applies only to each test considered individually, but often it is desirable to have a confidence level for the whole family of simultaneous tests.
-Instead of the type I error considered in two-sample testing, we consider the classical family-wise error rate \cite{tukey1953problem} which is defined as the probability of making at least one type I error.
+In order to compare more than two agents we need to perform multiple comparisons.
+This calls for a \textbf{multiple simultaneous statistical tests} \cite[Chapter 9]{lehmann2005testing}.
+The idea is that the probability to mistakenly reject a null hypothesis (type I error) generally applies only to each test considered individually.
+On the other hand, in order to conclude on all the tests at once, it is desirable to have an error controlled over the whole family of simultaneous tests.
+For this purpose, we use the family-wise error rate \citep{tukey1953problem} which is defined as the probability of making at least one type I error.